-Formerly known as Russula virescens, r. parvovirescens was identified in 2006 and declared a unique species of the Eastern United States.
+Formerly Russula virescens, r. parvovirescens was identified in 2006 and declared a unique species of the Eastern United States.
 The two mushrooms are interchangeable for culinary purposes, but R. parvovirescens has a smaller stature than R. virescens.

-In the summer months when the chanterelles, porcini, and other wild mushrooms are available, I'll occasionally see a few of these.
 When I find young ones, or those not damaged enough by bugs to dry, they'll go in my mushroom basket.
 Here's everything I know about them.

 Habitat